nesterrovv/Programming/README.md

 ## Laboratory work #6 ##

-Divide the program from laboratory work No. 5 into client and server modules.
+Divide the program from **laboratory work #5** into client and server modules.
 The server module must execute commands for managing the collection.
 The client module must interactively read commands, send them for execution to the server, and output the results of execution.

 ### The following requirements must be met: ###